A-Nama/linesync/README.md

 ### glow up soon?
 idk, maybe. this was a "coded it in a few hours" kind of project. but who knows? if the vibes are right, maybe we'll add more features. for now, it does what it needs to do.

+update : hosted it cuz a friend who also struggles in editing asked me to.

 ------------------------------------
 ```made with 🖤 by Aisha Nama ```